Traditional German Christmas Food

 The advent calendar can be traced to 19th-century Germany.
 Protestant families were known to mark the days leading up to Christmas with a chalk line.

-If you would like to make your own Advent Calendar, see our post on Easy Homemade Advent Calendars to DIY or Amazon has many beautiful and creative advent calendars too.
+If you would like to make your own Advent Calendar, see our post on Easy Homemade Advent Calendars to DIY.
+Amazon has many beautiful and creative advent calendars, too.

 Advent Wreath (Adventskranz):

-Many families in Germany create an advent wreath on the 4th Sunday before Christmas consisting of four candles, evergreens, pinecones, and natural materials.
+Many families in Germany create an advent wreath on the fourth Sunday before Christmas, consisting of four candles, evergreens, pinecones, and other natural materials.
 A candle is then lit each Sunday evening until the holiday.

 Often families will spend a reflective hour together, sing Christmas carols, host children’s musical performances, or watch a family movie together.
 And very often, hot cocoa, cider, and cookies as served too.